dfm/exopop/document/referee.md

 > figures.
 For example, the real and simulated data points in Figs 1-2-5 could be
 > provided as `Data behind the Figure'
 > (http://aas.org/authors/manuscript-preparation-aj-apj-author-instructions).

+We think that it is most useful to distribute our results in a single package including the real and simulated catalogs, the completeness function, and our posterior samples but we can also include a FITS file of the simulated catalogs to live with the paper.

 ## Other Changes